DecodersLord/SnakesAndLadder-JS/README.md

    - `setPower(pos)`: This method sets the end position of a ladder or snake at a given position on the game board.
    - `givePower(pos)`: This method returns the end position of a ladder or snake at a given position on the game board.

-- `state.js`: This module maintains the state of the game.

 ## How to Play